Comics & Animation on its own page now

 Scarecrow and Mrs. King "Nightcrawler" (1986).
 In two separate scenes, Mara Petrak (Maria Mayenzet) has a mask removed revealing Amanda King (Kate Jackson).
 (Review by Robur)

-Scrubs "The Journey" (2003).
+Scrubs "My Journey" (2003).
 JD (Zach Braff) notices the janitor is afraid of Carla (Judy Reyes), so in a dream, he is disguised as her, but cannot speak spanish very well and is unmasked.
+"My Half-Acre" (2006) JD and a female friend both wear old age masks for a photo shoot which they then peel off.

 She Spies "Learning to Fly" (2003).
 At the end there are a couple of unmaskings, one a man peels off the mask of another man (the prissy male flight attendant).
 But the one we're interested in is the well-dressed older redheaded English woman, who unmasks to reveal a man.
 And this time they actually "showed" the unmasking (unlike an earlier lamer episode), although it was a typical cutaway scene.
 (Review by Victor)